-Tuskegee’s Perry named Zoetis Champion of Diversity at Southeastern Diversity Matters Symposium, hosted by Auburn Vet Med
+Tuskegee’s Perry named Zoetis Champion of Diversity at 2020 Diversity Matters Symposium

 Dr. Ruby Perry, dean of the Tuskegee University College of Veterinary Medicine, was named the Zoetis Champion of Diversity during the recent Southeastern Diversity Matters Symposium.
 Hosted by the Auburn University College of Veterinary Medicine on August 29, the biennial conference featured topics related to diversity and inclusion in veterinary medicine.
 The 2020 symposium was sponsored by Zoetis, Inc., and Banfield Pet Hospital, and focused on designing and maintaining wellness programs that incorporate key concepts of diversity, inclusion and equity.